Academic Catalogs

 (714) 895-8741

 The library provides 24/7 access to research materials.
-Library collections are comprised of print books, magazines, newspapers and online periodical articles, e-books, and media.
-In addition, the library houses the print Student Textbook Access Reserve (STAR) Collection of course textbooks.
-To access research materials, library computers are available with internet access and Microsoft Office.
+Library collections are comprised of print books, magazines, newspapers and databases with online periodical articles, e-books, and streaming media.
+In addition, the library houses the print Student Textbook Access Reserve (STAR) Collection containing textbooks for student loan for many GWC courses.
+Research materials may be accessed by using library computers (available with internet access and Microsoft Office), campus computers, or remotely.
 Other services include access to photocopiers, printers, a book scanner, and group study rooms.

 Academic Success Center